 Robin William's death made me wonder for the first time whether I really wanted to settle for that.
 Because all the love that came from mourning him, all the good deeds you could read about in the aftermath - this man had left so much good behind, beyond his acting work.

 What would people remember about me?
-I don't want to make fun of the sick child I used to be, but that's the truth: I was a pretty unbearable pissant.
+I don't want to make fun of the sick child I used to be, but here's the truth: I was a pretty unbearable pissant.
 Suffering from depression rarely makes you a more pleasant person, and I was withdrawn, moody and so out of touch with the world that I spat into every outstretched hand.
 Today, at 27, I want to hug my former self.
 It was then that I realized I had to try, at least once, to create something even remotely close to Williams' positive legacy.
 At the end of the vacation, I revealed to my father on a long car ride that I wanted to go to therapy.
-It was a highly uncomfortable conversation, with many miles of pauses to talk and a noticeable helplessness on his part.
-Like many relatives, my father didn't know where he could put all his love for me to mend what was apparently broken.
+It was a highly uncomfortable conversation, with many miles of silence and a noticeable helplessness on his part.
+Like many in his position, my father didn't know where he could put all his love for me to mend what was apparently broken.

 I would love to sell this as a success story and end here, emphasizing that Robin Williams saved my life.
 That would be swell.
-But actually Williams saved my life twice, because when I was 20 I tried to kill myself again - because I had dropped out of my first degree and assumed I couldn't survive the shame.
-If you are sitting here today and have just started studying, let me tell you one thing at this point: It doesn't matter a shit whether you made the right decision the first time around as far as your education is concerned.
-Without wanting to offend you, most decisions under the age of 25 are no good.
+But actually Williams saved my life twice, because when I was 20 I tried to kill myself again - because I had dropped out of my first attempt at college and assumed I couldn't survive the shame.
+If you are sitting here today and have just started studying, let me tell you one thing at this point: It doesn't fucking matter whether you made the right decision the first time around as far as your education is concerned.
+Without meaning to offend you, most decisions under the age of 25 are shit.
 I decided at 19 to wear black lipstick every day for a year and eat only Yogurette bars.
 Enjoy the crappy decisions that you can blame on your underdeveloped frontal lobes.

 I have brought you the second reason here.
 This is a little note I got from a person I volunteered with at schools a few years ago.
 Let me read it to you: